-The rupture studies (Stantec et al. 2017; Stantec et al. 2019; Appendix V) focused on providing information about potential pipeline rupture events only.
+The rupture study (Stantec et al. 2017) focused on providing information about potential pipeline rupture events only.
 Hence this work is at the opposite extreme from the pinhole release study (Stantec and Barr Engineering 2017), evaluating the largest possible breach size -- the full diameter of the pipeline.
 In the case of the Line 3 Project, this is 36 inches in diameter, an area over 300,000 times larger than a pinhole.
 The probability analysis approach taken in the rupture study used a combination of statistical and mechanistic modeling.
 A modeling approach was taken to represent each pipeline failure mechanism (threat) individually and to combine them into an overall probabilistic failure rate estimate.
 Statistical evaluation of PHMSA Hazardous Liquids Database, 2010-2015 was used for estimating the failure probabilities due to; manufacturing defects, construction defects and incorrect operations.
 Mechanistic reliability models were used for estimating the failure probabilities due to; external corrosion, internal corrosion, and third party damage.

-The rupture study was used to develop specific failure probabilities for eight sites selected for in-depth analysis based on (1) their distribution across the Applicant's preferred route and route alternatives, 23 (2) how well they represented the diversity of characteristics that were identified as significant during public scoping, and (3) location within the Lake Superior watershed (Figure 10.3-1).
+The rupture study was used to develop specific failure probabilities for seven sites selected for in-depth analysis based on (1) their distribution across the Applicant's preferred route and route alternatives, and (2) how well they represented the diversity of characteristics that were identified as significant during public scoping (Figure 10.3-1).
 The sites were selected jointly by agency staff and the consulting team as documented in the rupture study.

-Stantec et al. conducted a failure probability analysis for these eight sites-seven at pipeline water crossings and one in an upland location adjacent to a small creek (Stantec et al., 2017; Stantec et al. 2019; Appendix V).
+Stantec et al. conducted a failure probability analysis for these seven sites-six at pipeline water crossings and one in an upland location adjacent to a small creek (2017).
 As part of that analysis, they assessed potential causes of pipeline failures or threats.
 The threat components resulting in pipeline failure were evaluated based on current materials and technologies characteristic of a modern replacement pipeline.
 The results of these studies were applied to the failure probability analysis in this section, as well as the exposure assessment in Section 10.4.